Inparsian/SkinArtistWeb/README.md

 As NameMC will not always immediately update your skins, just be patient while applying the skins - You may have to wait for your skins on NameMC to update before applying the next skin.
 If your skins don't update right away, just refresh your profile page every now and then until they do.

 ## Hosting locally
-The easiest way to make use of SkinArtistWeb is to use the hosted version.
+The easiest way to make use of SkinArtistWeb is to use [my Vercel deployment](https://skinartistweb.inpr.sn).
 However, you may host it locally if you wish.
 To do so, you must clone this repository and install all Node.js dependencies using any package manager of your choice (I recommend Yarn).
 After which, you may run the development server using the command ``yarn dev``, or build a production-ready version using the command ``yarn build``.